Kakadua03/McLarrenSenna/project-description.md

 ## **3. Target Audience**

-* The website is for enthusiasts of motorsport, sports cars or the brand McLarren.
+* The website is for enthusiasts of motorsport, sports cars or the brand McLaren.
 It will give them information on the performance data as well as the history of the car.

 ---